Hoʻāla Loko Iʻa

 State Submerged Lands extend three miles out from the shoreline; mariculture operations in this area require a Conservation District Use Permit (CDUP) and Management Plan approved by the Board of Land and Natural Resources.
 OCCL is actively working to develop a consistent set of management, reporting, and permit criteria that can be applied state wide.
 The following agencies have current permits for facilities in Hawaiian waters:

-Blue Ocean Mariculture (CDUP HA-3720) – located offshore of Unualoha Point, North Kona, Hawaiʻi.
+Blue Ocean Mariculture (CDUP HA-3720; Blue Ocean Reporting Plan) – located offshore of Unualoha Point, North Kona, Hawaiʻi.
 The permit allows for eight pens totaling no more than 72, 000 cubic meters, and the cultivation of kāhala (almaco jack, Seriola rivoliana and amberjack, S. dumerili), mahi mahi (Coryphaena hippurus), ulua (giant trevally, Caranx ignobilis), and moi (Pacific threadfin, Polydactylus sexifilis).
 The only species currently cultivated in the ocean pens is S. rivoliana.
-The permit holder anticpates stocking moi in the near future. (see also CDUP HA 3497)
+The permit holder anticipates stocking moi in the near future. (see also CDUP HA 3497)

 A third company, Kona Blue Water Farms, operates outside of the State’s three-mile boundary, in waters under federal jurisdiction.

-OCCL is monitoring the progress of two new astronomical facilities that have recently received permits from the Board of Land and Natural Resources: the Advanced Technology Solar Telescope (ATST) for the Haleakalā High Observatories Site on Maui, and the Thirty Meter Telescope (TMT) for the Mauna Kea Science Reserve on Hawaiʻi.
+OCCL is monitoring the progress of two new astronomical facilities that have recently received permits from the Board of Land and Natural Resources: the Daniel K. Inouye Solar Telescope (DKIST; formerly known as the Advance Technology Solar Telescope, ATST) at the Haleakalā High Observatories Site on Maui, and the Thirty Meter Telescope (TMT) in the Mauna Kea Science Reserve on Hawaiʻi.

 Mauna Kea Comprehensive Management Plan (January 2009)